 Remark 5.2.
-If the multiplicity of the hyperplane is at most 2, then these uniqueness results follow from [18].
+If the multiplicity of the hyperplane is at most 2, then the two corollaries follow from [22].

 Acknowledgments.
-I wish to thank Otis Chodosh and Paul Minter for fruitful and helpful comments on the manuscript.
+I wish to thank Otis Chodosh and Paul Minter for fruitful and helpful comments on an earlier version of the manuscript.